bbfrederick/medwatch/README.md

 pip install numpy bleak

-Currently there are three programs (found in the scripts folder):
+Currently there are three programs (found in the scripts folder).
+These are all heavily based on the bleak example code.:

 **blelist**:  Lists nearby BLE devices